pacslab/GreenLAC/README.md

 with the edge IoT devices running AWS Greengrass Core.

 ## Architecture
-GreenLAC is a [AWS Greengrass component](https://github.com/aws-greengrass/aws-greengrass-software-catalog#community-components) that will soon be available to the community.
+GreenLAC is an [AWS Greengrass component](https://github.com/aws-greengrass/aws-greengrass-software-catalog#community-components) that will soon be available to the community.
 It uses the core component of Greengrass, the Nucleus, to forward requests to local Lambdas managed by the
 Lambda Manager.
 GreenGrass scales out Lambdas in the Core cloud whenever its local resources reach saturation.